-IPPNY strongly opposes A.7366.
+IPPNY strongly opposes A.7366 / S.5371.
 This bill would deposit into a fund revenues that would be derived from an auction of emission allowances under the Regional Greenhouse Gas Initiative (RGGI).
-This legislation is premature and makes references to a program and a process that currently does not exist in New York and may not exist in the future.
+This legislation is premature and makes references to a program and a process that currently does not exist in New York.